FIX: The requested URL could not be retrieved on Windows 10/11

 The requested URL could not be retrieved message can sometimes appear and cause problems while trying to visit certain websites.
-This can be a big problem, and in today’s article we’ll show you how to fix it.

 - Check your antivirus